NetradeepakC/manifold_mixup_pytorch_2/supervised/README.md

 # Manifold_mixup Supervised

-## Use the provided enviroment.yml file for Pytorch 2
+## Use the provided enviroment.yml file for Pytorch 2 and 1
-### Requirements for legacy pytorch 1 support
+### Requirements for manual legacy pytorch 1 support
 This code has been tested with
 python 3.6.8
 torch 1.0.0